Matter All-Devices Application#

 posix/linux/DeviceFactoryPlatformOverride.cppregisters platform-specific overrides for devices at build-time.

-This separation ensures that the core logic remains clean and reusable across different operating systems and hardware platforms, while still allowing for deep platform integration when needed.
+This separation ensures core logic remains reusable across operating systems and hardware platforms while allowing platform-specific driver integration.

 Supported Devices#